Erie SeaWolves at Altoona Curve - Game Notes

 - SeaWolves have been swept twice in 2019 (vs. BNG 4/18-20 & at TRE 4/26-28) - Swept seven times in 2018

-- Erie leads the Eastern League with a team batting average of .259 (2nd in Double-A), while Altoona is 4th at .249
+- Erie leads the Eastern League with a team batting average of .263 (2nd in Double-A), while Altoona is 3rd in the EL at .248

 • Discuss this story on the Eastern League message board...